microp11/quick/content/planning/the-provisions.md

 >
 > Same as with the equipment, the aim is to be self-sufficient for the entire trip, and only the water should need replenishing.

-Based on the dry-run, in perfect conditions, for a 9-10h paddle a day I would need about 3k calories.
-Add to that 2.5k for the average male body, it seems that 5.5k calories a day would be the minimum I would need during this trip.
+Based on the dry-run, for a 10+h day paddle I would need about 3k calories.
+Adding to that the 2.5k for the average male body, it seems that 5.5k calories a day would be a good guess.

-TODO
+I should be drinking water and eating frequently enough to avoid getting light-headed while on the water.

 \_